lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 Graph classification was obtained from the node embeddings by using a pooling method.
 My most used pooling method was the global mean pooling which calculated an average of the nodes' embedded features to produce a single graph embedding.
 I also briefly tried global max pooling which finds, for each feature of the nodes, the highest value amongst the nodes.

-The architecure of the GCN, GAT, GraphConv and GATE followed this structure:
+The architecure of the GCN, GAT, GraphConv and GATE models followed this structure:
 - Convolutional layer
 - Leaky ReLU
 - Convolutional Layer